Use our extensive range of Jeep colors and Jeep touch up paint to restore your paint job to its original factory finish.

 Types of damage:

 - Clear coat damage – clear coat is applied at the final step of the touch up paint process.
 Damage to this isn’t hard to fix as it is the top layer of a paint job and you will not have to sand any of the vehicle’s body or apply paint.
-Therefore you could get this damaged fixed in just over an hour, which includes the initial wash with soap and water.
+Therefore you could get this damaged fixed in just over an hour, which includes the initial prep with Wax & Grease Remover.

 - Paint damage – This is the most common type of scratch and is the ideal candidate for doing it at home.
 It is crucial to go through the full Jeep touch up paint process that we outlined above.
 Overall, the repair could take around three to four hours and then needs to dry overnight.

-- Severe damage – If a scratch is deep and exposes a large amount of the metal bodywork underneath, it may be best to take the vehicle to professionals.
+- Severe damage – If the area has dents or holes in the metal, it may be best to take the vehicle to professionals.
 Unfortunately, the time frame will depend mainly on their schedule.

 Fixing the paint job on your Jeep doesn’t need to be complicated.
 With our Jeep touch up paint kits and online color code finder, the process is simple and straightforward.
 If you have any other issues that haven’t been covered in this article, please give your customer service team a call.